-Professor Spyros Maniatis is Professor of Intellectual Property Law and has been Head of the Centre for Commercial Law Studies since 2008.
-During this time he has encouraged the growth of the Centre in terms of size, portfolio of activities, and international reputation.
+Professor Spyros Maniatis is Professor of Intellectual Property Law and was Head of the Centre for Commercial Law Studies until 2018.
+During that time he encouraged the growth of the Centre in terms of size, portfolio of activities, and international reputation.
 The Centre now has more than 1200 postgraduate taught and research students from around 100 jurisdictions.

 Under his leadership CCLS has added new areas to its teaching and research specialisms with shipping, energy, insurance, art, regulation, and language and the law now amongst its offerings.
 A new MBA/LLMA with ESCP Europe, a Masters in Compliance and Regulation, and a distance learning MBA with the University of London has also been developed.